On this page

 Educators and care workers should not make children and young people feel bad for behaviour that is typical for their age and stage.
 They should respond by reminding children and young people about privacy and the setting’s behaviour expectations.
 A teacher might say, ‘kissing is something that people do in a private place and school is a public place’.

-Sometimes developmentally appropriate sexual behaviour happens at the wrong time and in the wrong place.
+Sometimes typical and developmentally expected sexual behaviour happens at the wrong time and in the wrong place.
 Reminders about the behaviour expectations help most children and young people learn what is okay and not okay.

 Your child’s school, preschool or childcare will talk to you if they are worried about your child’s sexual behaviour.